alem2019/BMI-Calculator/README.md

 You can then, select your height and weight from the dropdown menus provided to check your Body Mass Index.

 You can see the BMI score displayed on top.
-If you want the interpretation of the result or you want to know more about Body Mass Index, you can check this site or any other authoritative website:
+If you want the interpretation of the result or you want to know more about Body Mass Index, you can check this site or any other authoritative website: <a href="https://computecodes.com/">Further information about this tool and other similar scripts can be found on my page.</a>